RIKEN-RCCS/s3-baby-server/v1/docs/design.md

 Baby-server ignores checking with "x-amz-sdk-checksum-algorithm" (note it is with "sdk").
 This header is used to check the algorithm matches the stored one.
 Baby-server does not store the checksum algorithm.
-Note "x-amz-sdk-checksum-algorithm" is used in DeleteObjects, PutObject, PutObjectTagging, and UploadPart.
+Note "x-amz-sdk-checksum-algorithm" is used in {DeleteObjects, PutObject, PutObjectTagging, UploadPart}.

+Note multiple checksum algorithms can be specified in internally defined types in: types.Object and types.ObjectVersion.